 Monitoring of Vegetation Condition

-Drought is a recurring climate feature that results from water deficit (precipitation, surface water or groundwater) over an extended period. usually precedes other types of droughts and occurs when there is a prolonged time with less than average precipitation.
-A when meteorological drought leads to a soil moisture deficit that limits water availability for crops. are a consequence of significantly lower water levels in rivers, reservoirs and aquifers because of long-term precipitation shortages.
+Drought is a recurring climate feature that results from water deficit (precipitation, surface water or groundwater) over an extended period.
+Meteorological drought usually precedes other types of droughts and occurs when there is a prolonged time with less than average precipitation.
+Agricultural drought develops when meteorological drought leads to a soil moisture deficit that limits water availability for crops.
+Hydrological drought and its effects take longer to appear and are a consequence of significantly lower water levels in rivers, reservoirs and aquifers because of long-term precipitation shortages.

 Drought indices or indicators represent different components of hydrological cycle (e.g., precipitation, soil moisture and surface or sub-surface water levels) and are very useful in locating drought-impacted regions.
 In the scope of drought monitoring, some of the well-known indices are Standardised Precipitation Index (SPI) and Palmer Drought Severity Index (PDSI) as indicators of meteorological drought, soil moisture and evapotranspiration indices as well as various indicators of vegetation condition based on satellite data (e.g., VHI, NDVI and FVC).
 For easier interpretations of drought impacts, it is particularly helpful to analyse statistical anomalies of the current situation with respect to the long-term climatology.